Compare School Options

 Determine how you’ll pay for your degree

 Every school with an online master’s in school counseling program should specify the financial support students can receive, including scholarships, grants, assistantships, fellowships, and work-study.
 Complete the Free Application for Federal Student Aid (FAFSA), which determines eligibility for federal student loans and need-based institutional aid.
-Moreover, some school counselors can have their master’s degree loan forgiven through the federal government’s Public Service Loan Forgiveness.
+Moreover, some school counselors can have their master’s degree loan forgiven through the federal government’s Public Service Loan Forgiveness program.

 Also, students already working in a related field can check whether employer tuition assistance benefits can offset their costs.
-Talk with your school’s Financial Aid office for more detailed information about how to pay for your degree.
+Talk with your school’s financial aid office for more detailed information about how to pay for your degree.

 The Top 40 Online Master’s in School Counseling Programs